Spring Field Trips

 Why Hart Square Village for our field trip?

 Hart Square is the nation's largest collection of historic log cabins.
 When students visit the Village, they are not just walking through a museum.
-They get to observe artists and tradespeople at work and gain a deeper appreciation for the Early American pioneers with our hands-on activities.
+They get to interact with artists and tradespeople at work and gain a deeper appreciation for the Early American pioneers with our hands-on activities.
 We cap our daily student admission to 200 so your students can have a more intimate and memorable experience.

 Complete the form below and we will get back to you!